shu65/googlebenchmark_sample/README.md

 # googlebenchmark_sample
-This is samples of google benchmark.
+This repository is samples of google benchmark.